Easy brownie hacks to make box brownies better.

 The other secret ingredient is pure vanilla extract.
 The sweet aroma adds an extra layer of depth to the chocolate flavor.

-Finally, adding an extra egg yolk to the brownie mix will make the brownies over-the-top fudgy and rich.
+Finally, adding an extra egg yolk to the box brownie mix will make the brownies over-the-top fudgy and rich.

-Step Three: Know which extra ingredients to add to the brownie mix
+Step Three: Know which extra ingredients to add

 Finally, kick the brownies up with added bonus ingredients for an extra-decadent, homemade-y dessert.
 Here are some ideas: